 Marc Berman, Assistant Professor of Psychology, University of Chicago

-Marc Berman is an Assistant Professor of Psychology and is the Director of the Environmental Neuroscience Laboratory at the University of Chicago.
+Marc Berman is an Associate Professor of Psychology and is the Director of the Environmental Neuroscience Laboratory at the University of Chicago.
 In his research he applies novel statistical and computational models to quantify brain networks and applies those metrics to broader psychological phenomena such as self-control, depression, anxiety and cognitive effort.
 He and his lab are also interested in quantifying the physical and social environment to better understand brain-environment interactions and how those interactions can be used to understand human behavior.
 In particular, Berman and his team are trying to understand why natural environments have beneficial effects on body and mind.
 Berman received his Ph.D. in Cognitive Neuroscience and Industrial and Operations Engineering from the University of Michigan in 2010.
 He is the recipient of the 2018 Association for Psychological Science's (APS) Early Career Research Award and the Neubauer Faculty Development Fellowship for excellence in teaching and mentorship.
 His work has been featured in many publications including the Atlantic Monthly, the New York Times, the New Yorker, the Boston Globe, Chicago Magazine, the Toronto Star and the Wall Street Journal.

 Louise Chawla, Professor Emerita of Environmental Design, University of Colorado-Boulder